kaijagahm/kaijagahm/README.md

 ### Hi there 👋

 I'm Kaija.
-I just graduated from Yale with a B.S. in E&EB (Ecology & Evolutionary Biology).
-For my thesis [project](https://github.com/kaijagahm/BurstSpeed), I worked on wood frog tadpoles, asking whether a tradeoff between development rate (e.g. how fast the tadpole gets bigger and grows legs) and performance (e.g. how fast the tadpole startle-swims ~~when it gets attacked by a predator~~ when you poke its tail with a stick) could help explain countergradient variation in development rate.
-If you want to learn more, [I gave a talk](https://drive.google.com/file/d/1CxEaJEx65V1qLG2tahUCO8qabylamchG/view?usp=sharing), and there will be a paper soon :crossed_fingers:.
+I'm a biologist and data scientist.
+I have a B.S. in E&EB (Ecology & Evolutionary Biology) from Yale, where I studied wood frog tadpoles for my thesis [project](https://github.com/kaijagahm/BurstSpeed).
+I investigated whether a tradeoff between development rate (e.g. how fast the tadpole gets bigger and grows legs) and performance (e.g. how fast the tadpole startle-swims ~~when it gets attacked by a predator~~ when you poke its tail with a stick) could help explain countergradient variation in development rate.
+If you want to learn more, [I gave a talk](https://drive.google.com/file/d/1CxEaJEx65V1qLG2tahUCO8qabylamchG/view?usp=sharing).
+The results are published [here](https://onlinelibrary.wiley.com/doi/abs/10.1002/jez.2434).
+Email me at kaija.gahm@aya.yale.edu to get access to a PDF if you hit a paywall on that link!

-I work mostly in R, although I've dabbled in MATLAB.
-I'll write more soon about my other projects.
-In the meantime, a few quick things:
+I work mostly in R, although I've dabbled in MATLAB, and I'd like to learn Python soon.

-- 🌱  I’m currently learning [Shiny](https://shiny.rstudio.com/) so I can build an interactive dashboard for my other job, with the Yale Grammatical Diversity Project ([YGDP](https://ygdp.yale.edu/)).
-This is very much a work in progress, but you can check out a [prototype](https://kaijagahm.shinyapps.io/ygdp_proto/).
-I'm also building a relational database for the YGDP.
-You can find my progress on that [here](https://github.com/kaijagahm/ygdpDB) on that.
+- 🌱  I'm currently working with the Yale Grammatical Diversity Project ([YGDP](https://ygdp.yale.edu/)) to [manage their research data](https://github.com/kaijagahm?tab=projects).
+Check out the [interactive Shiny dashboard](https://kaijagahm.shinyapps.io/ygdpDashboard/) that I built over the past several months ([code here](https://github.com/kaijagahm/ygdpDashboard)).
+I'm also working on a [relational database](https://github.com/kaijagahm/ygdpDB) for the YGDP

-- :fish: I’m currently working on maintaining a database for a collab project between the [Cary Institute of Ecosystem Studies](https://www.caryinstitute.org/) and the [Jones Lab](https://www3.nd.edu/~sjones20/) at Notre Dame.
+- :fish:  I also work as a database manager for a collaborative project between the [Cary Institute of Ecosystem Studies](https://www.caryinstitute.org/) and the [Jones Lab](https://www3.nd.edu/~sjones20/) at Notre Dame.
 [I track issues for that over here](https://github.com/MFEh2o/db/issues).
 I also built a [Shiny app](https://gahmkcaryinstitute.shinyapps.io/lakeLatLongFinder/) to help researchers locate their study lakes.

 - :bird:  I blog about R at [woodpeckR](https://thewoodpeckr.wordpress.com/), although that blog might be migrating soon (stay tuned).

 - 💬  Ask me about birds, frogs, data viz, and the [tidyverse](https://www.tidyverse.org/) :milky_way:

-- 📫  How to reach me: email is most direct (kaija.gahm@aya.yale.edu).
+- 📫  How to reach me: I love getting emails at (kaija.gahm@aya.yale.edu).
 Twitter DMs are also great (@kaija_bean).

 - 😄  Pronouns: She/her